ArcGIS Blog

 Configure Templates

-A list of types and their templates appear in the Configure templates window.
-Here you can manage templates and set the properties for each one.
+A list of types and their templates appear in the Templates window.
+Here you can select a template and configure its properties.
+The actions you can take include:

 Add or Remove Templates